A Galois connection between classical and intuitionistic logics. I: Syntax: Introduction

 Modern literature contains a number of attempts to blend classical and intuitionistic logics.
-On the one hand, apart from refinements of the classical translations (see \cite{Dow}), there are the Linear Logic and the logics of Japaridze \cite{Ja0}, \cite{Ja1}, \cite{Ja2}, \cite{Ja3} and Liang--Miller \cite{LM1}, \cite{LM2}, which all have something classical and something intuitionistic in them --- albeit fused in far more elaborate ways than Kolmogorov could have possibly meant in his words: ``Creation of a unified logical apparatus dealing with objects of two types --- propositions and problems --- was intended'' \cite{Kol3}.
+On the one hand, there are the Linear Logic and the logics of Japaridze \cite{Ja0}, \cite{Ja1}, \cite{Ja2}, \cite{Ja3} and Liang--Miller \cite{LM1}, \cite{LM2}, which all have something classical and something intuitionistic in them --- albeit fused in far more elaborate ways than Kolmogorov could have possibly meant in his words: ``A unified logical apparatus was intended to be created, which would deal with objects of two types --- propositions and problems'' \cite{Kol3}. \footnote{This is a literal translation; the meaning of ``Предполагалось создание ...'' is inherently ambiguous, and could well be either ``I intended to create ...'' or ``We intended to create with my colleagues ...'' or ``I intended a student to create ...''.}

-On the other hand, there is Art\"emov's Logic of Proofs, which he actually meant to address these very words of Kolmogorov \cite{Ar1}*{p.\ 2}, \cite{Ar2}*{p.\ 10 (p.\ 204)}.
-It is clear, however, from Kolmogorov's letter quoted above, that he did envisage the ``two types'' to be on equal footing, which is not the case in Art\"emov's logic.
-Also, for instance, the following expression found in Kolmogorov's paper \cite{Kol}: ``in the case where the problem $a$ consists in proving a proposition'' does not seem to be compatible with Art\"emov's approach.
-We will discuss a conjectural combination of Art\"emov's approach and the approach of the present paper in \S\ref{self-reference}.
+On the other hand, there is Art\"emov's Logic of Proofs LP, which he actually meant to address these very words of Kolmogorov \cite{Ar1}*{p.\ 2}.
+It can be said to deal with objects of two types --- propositions and their {\it proofs}; so, it does not exactly fit Kolmogorov's description.
+In a paper in progress the author studies a proof-relevant extension of the joint logic of problems and propositions which includes a variation of Art\"emov's LP.

-What is more obviously related to Kolmogorov's research program is the ``propositions-as-{\it some}-types'' paradigm, and indeed our composite operator $\oc\wn$ on problems is very similar to the squash/bracket operator in intuitionistic type theories (see \S\ref{Galois subsection} and \ref{Russel-Prawitz}).
-There are also similarities between our approach and some ideas behind the Calculus of Constructions, see \cite{Coq}; see also \cite{AG} and \cite{BL}.
+What is more obviously related to Kolmogorov's research program is the ``propositions-as-{\it some}-types'' paradigm, and indeed our composite operator $\oc\wn$ on problems is very similar to the squash/bracket operator in intuitionistic type theories (see \S\ref{Galois subsection} and \ref{Russell-Prawitz}).
+There are also similarities between our approach and some ideas behind the Calculus of Constructions \cite{Coq} (see also \cite{AG} and \cite{BL}).

 A direct type-theoretic analogue of our $\wn$ due to Aczel and Gambino \cite{AG}*{\S1.3} is dissimilar to $\wn$ in that it satisfies a reversible analogue of our schema ($\wnto$) (see \S\ref{deductive}).
 In contrast, the reversibility of our ($\wnto$) would amount to allowing the BHK interpretation to represent arbitrary, and not just constructive functions (see \cite{M0}*{\S\ref{int:confusion}}).
-But there is nothing surprising here, since Aczel and Gambino do not assume the law of excluded middle on either the two sides.
+But there is nothing surprising here, since Aczel and Gambino do not assume the principle of excluded middle on either the two sides.

 A type-theoretic analogue of our $\oc$ due to Coquand \cite{Coq}*{\S1} satisfies an analogue of our schema ($\oc_\forall$) (see \S\ref{symmetry}), which Coquand argues to express ``Heyting's semantics of the universal quantification''.
 This time we see a full agreement on the syntactic level; but it is remarkable that our formalization of the BHK clause for the universal quantification is not ($\oc_\forall$), which is reversible just like its Coquand's version, but ($\wn_\forall$) (see \S\ref{deductive}), which is irreversible for the same reasons as ($\wnto$).